 - when the league begins

-- which of the submitted teams would take part whether the second leg round would be played
+- which of the submitted teams would take part

 The league can be approved under the following conditions:

-- All teams selected for the league do not already have a friendly or cup match booked.
+- all teams selected for the league do not already have a friendly or cup match booked.

-A League approved between Thursday and Sunday, will kick off the following Wednesday, the calendar would be drawn on Monday.
-Between Monday and Wednesday, you can create a new league or join one of the inactive leagues; however, you can not approve/activate your league.
+A League approved between Saturday and Sunday, will kick off the following Friday, the calendar would be drawn on Monday.
+Between Monday and Friday, you can create a new league or join one of the inactive leagues; however, you can not approve/activate your league.

 The status of a league that has not been approved remains unchanged.
 It can be activated in the following weeks or can remain inactive forever.